beakerbrowser/unwalled.garden/README.md

  - Channels, followable streams of content.
  - Media, individual pieces of content.

-Generally speaking, the users publish content on their own sites or on channel and media sites.
+Generally speaking, the users publish content on their own sites or on channel or media sites.
 The channel and media sites act as separate containers of content.

-Sites publish data-records in the form of JSON.
-These records are typed and must conform to their own JSON-schemas.
+Sites publish data-records in the form of JSON which is also typed.

 ### User sites

 User sites follow the following file-structure:

 ```
-/data/follows.json      - A unwalled.garden/record/follows record
+/data/follows.json      - A unwalled.garden/follows record
-/data/posts/            - Contains unwalled.garden/record/post records
+/data/micro-feed/       - Contains unwalled.garden/micro-post records
-/data/comments/         - Contains unwalled.garden/record/comments records
+/data/link-feed/        - Contains unwalled.garden/link-post records
-/data/votes/            - Contains unwalled.garden/record/votes records
+/data/comments/         - Contains unwalled.garden/comment records
-/data/links/            - Contains unwalled.garden/record/link records
+/data/votes/            - Contains vote records (see "the votes folder")
-/data/published-sites/  - Contains unwalled.garden/record/published-site records
+/data/published-sites/  - Contains unwalled.garden/published-site records
 /data/known-sites/      - Contains cached copies of referenced sites' metadata
 ```